 In 2016, TMPA, in consultation with the Railroad Commission Staff, determined that it could comply with the applicable regulatory requirements by separating the waste piles from the banks of SP 50 and by vegetating the remaining islands.
 In 2017, TMPA obtained approval of this alternative plan and commenced the construction activities necessary for implementation of the alternative plan.
 The construction activities were completed in 2018.
-TMPA expects to submit an application for bond release relating to SP 50 prior to the end of calendar year 2021.
+TMPA submitted the application for bond release relating to SP 50 on October 12, 2021.